BeeBooBap/design-patterns/src/DefinitionsExamples/OOPPrinciples/README.md

 stored in memory and this is shared by multiple programs.
 The drawback however is if you want to recompile the DL and run a second copy of a program with the new, recompiled library, the dyanmic loader will only find the DL already in storage, rather than the new recompiled DL.
 So the new modified version is not loaded onto disk.

+### The "new" operator limitations (the same as constructors)

+- It returns an object of exactly the requested type, never of a more appropriate subtype.
+- It returns a new object, even if an existing object would be equally appropriate.